eliseoe/eliseoe.github.io/_posts/2024-10-07-bananabread.md

 1. Preheat the oven to 180˚C (fan) and prepare a ~22cm loaf tin.
 2. In a bowl, mix the bananas until smooth.
 Keep bits if you prefer.
 Add in the melted butter and stir.
-3. Add the sugar, egg, vanilla, baking soda, salt, and flour, and stir until the batter is smooth.
+3. Add the sugar, egg, vanilla, baking soda, salt, and flour, and stir until the batter is smooth. *Do not overmix.*
-4. Add in 85g of chocolate chips and pour the batter into a greased loaf pan.
+4. Add in 85g of chocolate chips and pour the batter into a greased loaf tin.
 Top with additional chocolate chips.
 5. Bake for 50 minutes to an hour, or until a toothpick comes out clean.

 ## Equipment